gvwilson/thirdbit/src/fiction/bear/index.md

 "They've gone mad, honored.
 Bortja and her lot.
-They're saying the tornado is the Gifted's fault, that Ghorahj won't be safe 'til we're all sent out.
+They're saying the tornado is the Gifted's fault, that Ghohraj won't be safe 'til we're all sent out.
 They nearly caught this poor lad, and if they had…"
 He shook his head and turned back toward the drain pipe.